gruntjs/grunt-contrib-sass/README.md

 Type: `Boolean`
 Default: `false`

 Only update files when there are changes.
 This is faster than normal compilation.
+Also allows for a whole directory to be processed as a set.
+For this set `expand` to false in the files object and specify a directory as `src` and `dest`.

+#### force

+Type: `Boolean`
+Default: `false`

+Recompile all Sass files, even if the CSS file is newer.
+Only works when `update` is set to `true`.

 #### check